improbable-eng/grpc-web/README.md

 ## Node.js Support

-`grpc-web-client` also [supports Node.js through a transport](./client/grpc-web/docs/transport.md#node-http-only-available-in-a-nodejs-environment) that uses the `http` and `https` packages.
+The `@improbable-eng/grpc-web` client also [supports Node.js through a transport](./client/grpc-web/docs/transport.md#node-http-only-available-in-a-nodejs-environment) that uses the `http` and `https` packages.
 Usage does not vary from browser usage as transport is determined at runtime.

-If you want to use `grpc-web-client` in a node.js environment with Typescript, you must include `dom` in the `"lib"` Array in your `tsconfig.json` otherwise `tsc` will be unable to find some type declarations to compile.
+If you want to use the `@improbable-eng/grpc-web` client in a node.js environment with Typescript, you must include `dom` in the `"lib"` Array in your `tsconfig.json` otherwise `tsc` will be unable to find some type declarations to compile.
 Note that `dom` will be included automatically if you do not declare `lib` in your configration and your target is one of `es5` or `es6`.
 (See [Typescript compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)).

 ```
 {